Commitment & Governance

 Victoria’s Secret & Co.
 (VS&Co) is committed to respecting human rights.
 Our approach and activities to respect human rights is based on the principles as defined by the Universal Declaration of Human Rights (UDHR), which recognizes that “all human beings are born free and equal in dignity and rights.”

 Our actions – both in our local communities and across our company – are guided by fostering inclusion, creating equity, acting with integrity and behaving ethically.
 VS&Co seeks to mitigate adverse human rights impacts as it relates to our associates, business partners, suppliers and customers.
 We are committed to operate in alignment with the principles outlined in the UN Global Compact (UNGC), the UN Guiding Principles on Business and Human Rights, the International Labor Organization (ILO) Declaration on Fundamental Principles and Rights at Work, the International Bill of Human Rights and the Organisation for Economic Co-operation (OECD) Guidelines for Multinational Enterprises.

 Sourcing Risk Council

-Victoria’s Secret & Co. has a Sourcing Risk Council, comprised of senior executives from various company divisions and functions, that meets quarterly to discuss core business, sourcing, purchasing practices and approve policies as required.
+Victoria’s Secret & Co. has a Sourcing Risk Council, comprised of senior executives from company divisions and functions, that meets quarterly to discuss core business, sourcing, purchasing practices and approve policies as required.
 Executive representation includes leaders and stakeholders with expertise in the following areas: